Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/New-AzStorageAccount.md

 # New-AzStorageAccount

 ## SYNOPSIS
-Creates a new storage account with the specified parameters.
+Asynchronously creates a new storage account with the specified parameters.
 If an account is already created and a subsequent create request is issued with different properties, the account properties will be updated.
 If an account is already created and a subsequent create or update request is issued with the exact same set of properties, the request will succeed.